SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Upside-down Ceiling Walk On Rough Surfaces}

-When SCALER operates in an upside-down orientation on the ceiling, SCALER uses spine fingertip GOAT grippers to latch onto a rail attached to the ceiling, as demonstrated in Fig. \ref{fig:fig1}a.
-A weight of $0.5$ kg is suspended from SCALER.
+When SCALER operates in an upside-down orientation on the ceiling, SCALER uses spine fingertip GOAT grippers to \red{grasp the rails on} the ceiling in \fig{fig:fig1}a.
+The $0.5$ kg weight is suspended from SCALER. \red{This experiment was repeated twice.}

-The fingertip spine effects enhance the gripping effectiveness.
-These effects enable SCALER to maintain a stable grip on the ceiling, even when only two grippers are grasping, as shown in Fig. \ref{fig:ceiling_two}.
-Furthermore, these finger spines allow SCALER to remain attached to the ceiling or a vertical wall even when the system is powered down.
-This is because the spine effects can generate sufficient shear force with minimal normal force as long as the needle tips remain engaged with the surface microcavities.
+The effects of the fingertip spine enhance gripping as data presented in \cite{GOAT} for the GOAT gripper.
+These effects enable SCALER to maintain a stable grip on the ceiling, even when only two grippers are grasping, as shown in \fig{fig:ceiling_two}.
+Furthermore, these finger spines allow SCALER to remain attached to the ceiling or a vertical wall even when the system is powered off.
+The spine effects can generate sufficient shear force with minimal normal force as long as the needle tips remain engaged with the surface microcavities.